 Involved in excitatory neurotransmission

-Altered levels seen in hepatic encephalopathy, epilepsy, and metabolic disorders
+Abnormal levels may be seen in hepatic encephalopathy, epilepsy, and metabolic disorders

 Spectroscopy Techniques